 8 Best Practices Every Text Marketer Should Follow

-Marketing is going mobile.
+Marketing is now mobile.

-Perhaps no form of marketing is more invasive to somebody’s life than SMS marketing.
+Perhaps no form of marketing is more invasive to somebody’s life than SMS Marketing.
 Texting is usually reserved for personal communication.
 You use text to talk to the people you know in real life — friends, family, and maybe even co-workers.

 Receiving somebody’s phone number is a sort of rite of passage for individuals.
 It’s a special territory, and a text marketer should treat it as such.

 You can do this by having them check an offer box before they make a purchase on your website.
 Or you could run a contest or sweepstakes to let them voluntarily sign up.
-You can even have them text in a keyword to sign up for your regular marketing messages.
+You can even have them text in a Keyword to sign up for your regular marketing messages.

 Regardless of how you do it, make sure you have their clear approval to send them messages via text.